karlhorky/awesome-speakers/README.md

 > Awesome speakers in the programming and design communities

-Hi, I'm Karl and I'd like to help make it more transparent and easy to find speakers for meetups and conferences.
-Below I've started to compile a list of awesome speakers and the topics that they have spoken about.
+Let's make it more transparent and easy to find awesome speakers for meetups and conferences!
+This list of speakers, their contact details and the topics they talk about is a start towards this goal.

 Please add to the list and help make the community better connected and richer.